heiner/dylaniki/When_You_Gonna_Wake_Up?.md

     You think He's just an errand boy to satisfy your wandering desires.

-    You can't take it with you and you know that it's too worthless to be sold, They tell you, ‘Time is money’ as if your life was worth its weight in gold.
+    You can't take it with you and you know that it's too worthless to be sold, They tell you, ‘Time is money' as if your life was worth its weight in gold.

     There a Man on a cross and He's been crucified for you, Believe in His power, that's about all you got to do.